hypirion/lein-shell/doc/DOCUMENTATION.md

 ### Default-command and aliasing

-In addition to the the OS-specific subprocess commands, you can also use `:default-command` as a catch-all.
+In addition to the OS-specific subprocess commands, you can also use `:default-command` as a catch-all.
 This may seem pointless, as you can just change the default command call instead.
 However, this functionality makes it possible to make aliases for a single command.